This Cajun Meatball Stew is a simple, easy and delicious dish made with meatballs and veggies cooked in a flavorful roux gravy.

 Recipe FAQs

-You can easily tell if a meatball is cooked when its outer layer turns a golden brown; you can also use a kitchen thermometer.
-A cooked meatball usually has a temperature of 165F.
+You can easily tell if a meatball is cooked when its outer layer turns a golden brown; you can also use a meat thermometer.
+A cooked meatball should have an internal temperature of 165F.

 If your stew is too thick, just add a bit of bone broth and mix until you get your desired consistency.